realvorl/billy/README.md

     2. it takes a process name, as a parameter
     3. it checks that process, its memory usage
     4. based on the amount used (750 MB) kills the process, no questions asked
+    5. the last calculated value you will find `~/gnome-shell-behave.log`

 One can replace the `kill` command with a system notification or other actions.
 Use your imagination :-)